microsoft/Windows-IoT-Samples/FlowVolume/README.md

     In this sample make Pin 2 as INPUT.

 If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).

+ Click the Start button to search for the app by name, and then launch it.

 The app will deploy and start on the Windows IoT device, and you should see a gauge control fill the screen.